 But amid the violence, there is a great sense of hope.
 Among civilians, there is an unprecedented sense of solidarity.
 People are sharing homes, clothes and food - notably with the hundreds of thousands displaced by the fighting.
 The sense of freedom is palpable, with opposition voices speaking out.
 More than 30 new online publications are promoting democracy, despite the crackdown.
 In some opposition-controlled areas, civilians and rebels are establishing local councils to get the services working.
-And as people start to look us humanely, or wait for the cameras to give our witty protest signs a close-up.
+And as people start to look past chies form close relationships with a country's "business community".